Andrew Kline: Early life

-College football career
+College career

 Kline was a 1999 All-Mountain West Conference selection and manned the right guard position on what was considered by many one of the finest offensive lines in San Diego State history.
 During his senior season, he graded out at 88.6% and made 38 knockdowns and registered 33 other big blocks the most among the team's offensive lineman—and a school record.
 He helped the offense average 382.4 yards-per-game.

 Kline lined up at right guard in 1998, collecting 30 knockdown blocks, the most among the team's offensive lineman.
 He graded out at 86.1% for the season, giving up 1.5 sacks and six pressures on the year as the offense averaged 186.6 yards-per-game rushing.
 In 1997, he started seven games, seeing action at quick tackle and strongside guard.
 In 1996, he saw action with the first and second unit at guard and tackle while also performing on the special teams/kicking units.
 In 1995, he redshirted as a freshman.

-Pro football career
+Professional career

-Pre-draft

 Kline was a seventh-round pick of the St. Louis Rams in 2000, and the 220th pick overall.
-He was on the Rams squad from 2000 to 2002.
-He retired in 2003 due to multiple concussions suffered while playing.
+He officially signed with the team on July 7.
+He was placed on injured reserve on August 22, 2000, and spent the entire season there.
+Kline was released by the Rams in 2001.

 Kline was inducted in to the Jewish Sports Hall-of-Fame in 2003.